Life Kit

 A proven method to make a habit stick

 BJ Fogg, a behavior scientist at Stanford University and author of Tiny Habits, says you’ve got to start small if you want your habit to stick.
-He shares his research including the important role of positive emotion in habit formation and why you can work on a several habits at once.
+He shares his research including the important role of positive emotion in habit formation and why you can work on several habits at once.

 Follow us on Instagram: @nprlifekit